Losses/Mux.jl/README.md

 ## Serving static files from a package

 The `Mux.pkgfiles` middleware (included in `Mux.defaults`) serves static files under the `assets` directory in any Julia package at `/pkg/<PACKAGE>/`.

+## Using Mux in Production

+While Mux should be perfectly useable in a Production environment, it is not recommended to use the `Mux.defaults` stack for a Production application.
+The `basiccatch` middleware it includes will dump potentially sensitive stacktraces to the client on error, which is probably not what you want to be serving to your clients!
+It would therefore be safer to make a default stack for Production that does not include this middleware.